“You can’t go back and change the beginning, but you can start right now and change the ending.” C.S. Lewis

 I’m simply suggesting that HGTV’s number one goal is to sell you something and it starts by convincing you that your home sucks.

 The mantra of the American Dream seems to involve a call to upgrade.
 We see it everywhere.
-From paint color trends and cell phones to Amazon orders and the latest summer fashions, we are constantly told that what we have is not enough.
+From paint color trends and cell phones, to Amazon orders and the latest fashion trends, we are constantly told that what we have is not enough.